 While email is considered the king of B2B sales and communications, SMS can reach through the gaps emails can’t penetrate.
 Enterprise sales models for SaaS businesses would need a channel that can communicate to their target personally, but professionally, immediately, but passively.
 Text campaigns should be smarter, straightforward, and should always mean business.

-1- Send text reminders for free trials/freemiums subscriptions
+1- Send text reminders for free trials/freemium subscriptions

 Free trials or freemiums are the selling point of any lead generation strategies for SaaS businesses.
 According to SaaS Metrics Report by Totango, free trials and freemium users cover up to 10% of new sales.
 This is one strong reason why you should incorporate SMS into your marketing campaigns that cover it.